Non-Archimedean Whitney stratifications: t-stratifications

-In (3), one can think of $\chi$ and $\chi\circ \psi$ as two different but risometric colorings; from that point of view, the conclusion is that the restrictions of these two colorings to a $\pi$-fiber are also risometric.
+In (2), one can think of $\chi$ and $\chi\circ \psi$ as two different but risometric maps; from that point of view, the statement is that the restrictions of risometric maps to a $\pi$-fiber are also risometric.